MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 - Simplified sign-in screen
 - IT Admins can do remote provisioning and sign-in of Teams Rooms from the Teams Admin Center
-- Use your phone or a secondary Teams devices as a remote for the Teams Room.
+- Use your phone or a secondary Teams device as a remote for the Teams Room.
 Control mic, camera, volume, live captions, and layout settings via the secondary device
 - Select Teams Rooms devices now support projecting your screen via HDMI cable
 - Live captions now available for one-on-one calls
 - Presenters and organizers can select to lock a meeting to prevent anyone else from joining the meeting.
 Go to **More** > **Lock** **meeting**